tuya/tuya-residence-ios-sdk-sample/README.md

-# Tuya Smart Residence SDK Sample in Objective-C for iOS
+# Tuya Smart Residence App SDK Sample in Objective-C for iOS

  [English](README.md) | [中文版](README-zh.md)

 ---

-This sample demonstrates the use of Tuya Smart Residence SDK to build a smart residence app.
+This sample demonstrates the use of Tuya Smart Residence App SDK to build a smart residence app.
 The SDK is divided into several functional modules to give you a clear insight into the implementation of different features, including the user registration process, site management by different users, app access management, and password access management.

 ## Prerequisites